 With ongoing uncertainty, you need to be flexible and prepared.
 Create a contingency plan in case there’s an outbreak of the virus in the office which allows you to act quickly and aggressively to prevent a mass spread.
 This may include having everyone take their work equipment home each evening, or automating your office systems to go fully remote in the instance of an immediate office closure.

 Our Client Management team can provide advice on return-to-work policies and how best to implement a phased return plan.
 Get in touch with your consultant and ask how we can help, or reach out to us here.
-If you are looking to scale, our team of Storm2 consultants have an extensive network of highly specialised, hard to reach FinTech talent who will be able to guide you through your expansion plans.
+If you are looking to scale, our team of Storm2 consultants have an extensive network of highly specialized, hard to reach FinTech talent who will be able to guide you through your expansion plans.
 Alternatively, you can check out our specialisms for more information on the roles we work with.